 How annoying is it when your left mouse button stops working?
-You change the batteries, bang it on your desk a few times, and curse at the technology gods — but it’s to no avail.
-All you can do to get it working again is to restart your machine.
+You change the batteries, bang it on your desk a few times, and curse at the technology gods—but it’s to no avail.

 It doesn’t have to be this way.
-There are steps you can take to get your left mouse button working again.
+There are steps you can take to get your left click working again on your mouse.
 Here are seven of the most common fixes.

 You need to establish whether the problem is unique to your user account or a system-wide issue.

-Make a temporary new local account by navigating to Start > Settings > Accounts > Family and Other People > Add Someone Else to This PC.
+Make a temporary new local account by navigating to Start > Settings > Accounts > Family and Other Users> Add Someone Else to This PC.
 The app will ask you for the new user’s sign-in details and name.

 Log into the new profile.
-Can you left-click on Start?
+Is left-click working?
 If so, your primary user account has probably become corrupted.
-If it still didn’t work, you can skip the first fix.

 Try copying all your user data to a new profile.
 You need at least three profiles (your new one, your corrupted one, and one extra) on your machine to undertake this process.